How Many Miles on a Used Car is Too Much?

 Actually, many cars drive well over 200,000 miles nowadays.

 How to Shop for a High-Mileage Car

 Mileage is still a factor, but it isn’t the only factor.
-Firstly, don’t ignore every other concern just because a vehicle has fewer miles on the odometer than its contemporaries.
+When shopping for a high-mileage car, consider the following:

 - Look for the most reliable models.